AdobeDocs/platform-learn.en/help/use-the-api/overview.md

 _Using the Adobe Experience Platform API_ is the perfect starting point for developers who want to learn how to use the Experience Platform API to build rich applications to power their digital marketing.

-Each lesson provides provides an overview of the API capabilities as well as step-by-step instructions so you can successfully make API requests.
+Each lesson provides  an overview of the API capabilities as well as step-by-step instructions so you can successfully make API requests.

 After completing this tutorial you will be able to:

-* Assign Developer and User Permissions so you can use the Platform API
+* Assign user-level and developer-level permissions to allow access to the Platform UI and API
 * Create Public and Private keys
 * Create the Platform Integration in the Adobe I/O Console
 * Define and select an XDM Schema
 * Ingest sample data in XDM format into Experience Platform
-* Understand what can be done with XDM data and Unified Profiles
+* Understand what can be done with XDM data and Realtime Customer Profiles
 * Use Experience Platform Launch to stream data from a webpage into Platform
 * Segment profiles created in the Unified Profile Service based off ingested data